rpuntaie/blog/information_time_energy.rst

   which keeps T based exchange slow
 - if humans interact a lot the thinking in the mind becomes slower due to the distraction

-`W` is constant in a level with an intrinsic uncertainty.
+`W` is has an intrinsic uncertainty that defines a level.

 With fixed `W`, large variables (with many values) cycle slowly.
 A higher level variable can become faster